Snow Removal and Ice Control - Standard Operating Procedure

 Equipment: The Highway Department utilizes all the assets needed to address snow emergencies.
 A list of the current rolling stock assets is included in the appendix.

 Routes: Currently, the town is divided into seventeen plow routes and thirteen treatment routes.
-The town owns six 35,000 gross vehicle weight (GVW) trucks, two 28,000 GVW, and one 54,000 GVW, all have mounted hydraulic powered sanders with wings and front plows.
-A 10,000 GVW truck assigned from the Recreation Department for winter maintenance has a power angle plow and a liquid deicing system.
+The town owns six 6 wheel dump trucks with wings, two 10 wheel dump trucks with wings and four 1 ton dump trucks all have mounted hydraulic powered sanders and front plows.
 Several town pickups, specialty equipment, and hired equipment complete the snow and ice fighting force.

-Manpower: The town has nine full-time and one part-time highway employees assigned to its winter maintenance operations.
-In addition, two landfill employees, two recreation employees and private contractors are used to plow town roads and parking lots.
+Manpower: The town has nine full-time and one employee shared with Recreatation assigned to its winter maintenance operations.
+In addition, onee recreation employee and private contractors are used to plow town roads and parking lots.

 Unless weather conditions require a different approach, winter maintenance routes are usually treated with a mixture of sand and salt.
 The mixture is maintained at minimum of one part salt to one part sand.
 The mixture is applied as close to the center of the roadway where traffic can work the mix traveling either way.
 The mixture, in conjunction with traffic action, creates a watery brine melting snow and / or ice, and resisting snow and ice packing on the roadway.
 The road crown further assists with the spreading of the mixture brine.
 Sand / salt is only effective to approximately 20 degrees Fahrenheit.
 Five municipal spreaders are capable of adding calcium chloride to the brine mixture increasing the effectiveness below 10 degrees Fahrenheit.